Therapy Rapport Building Activities

 Rapport-building activities are crucial to establishing a productive and supportive therapeutic relationship.
 They set the stage for open communication and foster an environment of trust, which can be pivotal in the client's therapeutic journey.
 Below, we provide a list of potential activities to help build this essential rapport:

-- Get to Know You Games: A simple activity where you ask clients to share something about themselves can create a more relaxed atmosphere.
-This could be their favorite book, movie, or a cherished memory.
+- **Get-to-Know-You games**: A simple activity in which you ask clients to share something about themselves can create a more relaxed atmosphere.
+This could be their favorite book, movie, or cherished memory.

-- Drawing or Artistic Expression: Encourage your client to express their feelings through art.
+- **Drawing or artistic/creative expression**: Encourage your client to express their feelings through art.
 This can provide valuable insights into their emotions and experiences, aiding your therapeutic approach.
+Self-expression can boost self-esteem.

-- Mindfulness Exercises: Practicing mindfulness together can help create a calm, non-judgmental space, promoting openness and trust.
+- **Mindfulness exercises**: Practicing mindfulness together can help create a calm, non-judgmental space, promoting openness and trust.
+This can include progressive muscle relaxation, body awareness, and present moment awareness activities.

-- Sharing Personal Experiences: Sharing appropriate, relatable experiences can demonstrate empathy and make clients feel less alone in their struggles.
+- **Sharing personal experiences**: Sharing appropriate, relatable experiences can demonstrate empathy and make clients feel less alone in their struggles.
+This also creates a supportive environment for them and encourages active listening on your part.

-- Joint Problem-Solving: Working together to solve minor problems can strengthen the therapeutic alliance, showing the client you're a team.
+- **Joint problem-solving**: Working together to solve minor problems can strengthen the therapeutic alliance, showing the client you're a team.
+This also allows time for developing healthy coping strategies.

 These activities are not one-size-fits-all solutions.
 They should be tailored to the individual client, considering their unique experiences, preferences, and therapeutic goals.
 While rapport building is ongoing, these activities can provide a solid foundation for a strong therapeutic relationship.

 The art of asking questions is fundamental to building rapport in therapy.
-Skillfully crafted questions can create a safe space for clients to open up, share their experiences, and promote understanding.
+Skillfully crafted questions can create a safe space and engaging environment for clients to open up, share their experiences, and promote understanding (Harder, 2025).
 Below, find a list of 25 questions that could be utilized in various stages of the therapeutic relationship to build rapport:

 - Can you tell me a little about yourself?